LckBastrd/project/README.md

 # Depression Detection from Reddit Posts using Machine Learning

-This project is part of my Machine Learning course final project.
+This code is my Machine Learning course final project.
 The goal is to automatically detect signs of depression in Reddit user posts using a machine learning model.

 ---